 In July 2015, the Bank's BOD approved the acquisition of all outstanding shares of Insular Savers Bank, Inc. (ISBI), which is still subject to BSP's approval as at December 31, 2017, with an agreed initial purchase price of P518.2 million.
 Of this purchase price, the Bank directly paid P101.2 million to the shareholders of ISBI and deposited P417.0 million with the designated escrow agent.
-In 2016, the agreed purchase price was increased by P82.5 million but was subsequently reduced by P25.7 million in 2017 because of the revaluation of ISBI which brings the agreed purchase price to P575.0 million as at December 31, 2017 from P549.3 million as at December 31, 2016.As of December 31, 2016, the Bank has already released from the escrow fund P252.9 million as payment for the ISBI shares.
-The unpaid balance of the purchase price (i.e., net of amounts released from the escrow fund an direct payment made) is presented as part of Accounts Payable under Accrued Expenses and Other Liabilities in the statement of financial position.
+In 2016, the agreed purchase price was increased by P82.5 million but was subsequently reduced by P25.7 million in 2017 because of the revaluation of ISBI which brings the agreed purchase price to P575.0 million as at December 31, 2017 from P549.3 million as at December 31, 2016.
+As of December 31, 2016, the Bank has already released from the escrow fund P252.9 million as payment for the ISBI shares.
+The unpaid balance of the purchase price (i.e., net of amounts released from the escrow fund a direct payment made) is presented as part of Accounts Payable under Accrued Expenses and Other Liabilities in the statement of financial position.

 On December 20, 2018, the BSP issued an approval of the merger between the Bank and ISB, with the Bank as the surviving entity.
 Such merger shall be completed within six (6) months with effectivity on the date the SEC issues a certificate of merger.
-The application for certificate of merger was approved by SEC on June 10, 2019.
+As of March 31, 2019, the application for certificate of merger is yet to be submitted to the SEC.